thautwarm/nomake/README.md

 [Download](https://github.com/thautwarm/nomake/releases) and unzip binaries into your PATH.

-For Unix-like systems, you might use `chmod -x nomake deno` to make them executable.
+For Unix-like systems, you might use `chmod +x nomake deno` to make them executable.

 Then your create a `build.ts` file in your project root: